 Overall, I believe the opportunities to network and make some connections are available here, however, I am unsure about the academics he would receive.
 The third and last school on the list was Indiana University, Bloomington, IN.
 They had a breakfast and a solid welcome ceremony, about their history, academics, and IU Sports.
 Indiana University is one of the prettiest campuses for sure.
 I am told the Fall colors are stunning.
 This tour was broken up into three different sessions.

 Although IU is a very large school and out in Bloomington, an hour away from Indianapolis, I thought it presented itself as a solid University and with a sound business program.
 The one key thing worth mentioning about IU, is every representative student who spoke all mentioned the advisors are readily available to guide your career when registering for classes and throughout the entire four years.
 To sum it all up, I believe all three schools were good options.
 It helped to go visit on their admitted student days, as it provided a different perspective than what I learned from reading about them online.
 Some schools did a better job representing themselves than others, however, I don’t believe that is the only thing to look at here.
 I think the visits help take away some pressure to go to a name brand school, while also helps figure out if the fit is correct for your student.
-At the end, the decision must be based on what you value the most and where you believe your student will succeed.
-A MUST READ!
-If you like to read rankings and rely on them in any way, it's important to hear the perspective of institutions who have a very bittersweet relationship with them.
-This article is very important to read to gain another viewpoint you don't often hear.
+At the end, the decision must be based on what you value the most and where you believe your student will succeed. |

 Archives